Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 --------------------------------------
 Before the configuration of other features relating to WebSocket in Spring, there is some preparation work that requires to be done.
-Since the WebSocket requires both the clinet and server to work together to exchange data bidirectionally, some browser side components are also vital in the whole prorgram.
+Since the WebSocket requires both the client and server to work together to exchange data bidirectionally, some browser side components are also vital in the whole program.
 Therefore, prepare and serve the client side library is the first thing need to done.

 Even though there already are several JavaScript based options to choose, there are also